ernest-bruce/human-internet/humanity/humanity.md

 · they take you from place to place but do not own or control you
 · in the same vein, on the human·internet, data·processors interact with your data using a standard language and methods, they do not own, control, or store your data
-· on the internet of today, companies have behaved so incompetently, irresponsibly, and criminally with personal·data (and entity·data) that they do not deserve to have control over personal or entity in the next evolution of the internet
+· on the internet of today, companies have behaved so incompetently, irresponsibly, and criminally with personal·data (and entity·data) that they do not deserve to have control over personal or entity data in the next evolution of the internet

 ---
 the human·internet implements the common language that participants use to work privately and security with personal·information in a way that keeps human·beings at the center of its operations